 Try not to set lofty exercise goals.
 Rachel DeBusk, a holistic wellness coach who runs Unstill Life Fitness Coaching in Seattle, values consistency as much as towering achievement.
 “Instead of a ‘workout,’ think of having a physical ritual.
 A walk around the block and 10 minutes of dancing in your living room are everyday victories.”

 Holding still could actually help you, though, if it means meditating.
 And no, you don’t have to sit with your legs crossed, which could be difficult with RA — any stable position will do.
-A review of studies published in 2013 concluded that mindfulness meditation does have benefits for depression, anxiety, and pain relief.
+A review of

 Just like exercise, start low and slow.
 Don’t expect to reach nirvana in one sitting.
 Five minutes of quietly sitting and listening to your breathing is a helpful first step.